-Health and social care issues are rarely out of the political spotlight, in part because the current system is unremittingly complex and unsustainable, and in part because as we all grow older the issues become more pressing.
+Health and social care issues such as care home funding are rarely out of the political spotlight, in part because the current system is unremittingly complex and unsustainable, and in part because as we all grow older the issues become more pressing.

 As it stands, where an individual has assets over £23,250, they must fund their care costs, whether that care is provided in domestic, nursing or residential care home settings.
-Given that average care-home fees equate to some £600 per week, assets are quickly dissipated for future generations and many are forced to sell their homes or even have an escalating charge placed against them to be settled out of their estate when they die or when the property is sold, whichever happens sooner.
+Given that the average care home funding equates to some £600 per week, assets are quickly dissipated for future generations and many are forced to sell their homes or even have an escalating charge placed against them to be settled out of their estate when they die or when the property is sold, whichever happens sooner.

 Care costs cap